Who are Somalia's al-Shabab?

 What is al-Shabab doing in Kenya?

-Since then sporadic attacks have continued across Kenya.
-The biggest attack was on Nairobi's Westgate shopping centre in 2013 when at least 68 people died.
+Previously the worst attack was on Nairobi's Westgate shopping centre in 2013, when at least 68 people died.

 How much of Somalia does al-Shabab control?

 Although it has lost control of most towns and cities, it still dominates in many rural areas.